 Warning.
 If your job contract is gonna expire in one month, you shouldn’t try to apply for the family reunification.
 Why?
 Because you need to show some stability.
 Your job contract must last, minimum, for another year (preferably if it is regarded as indefinite).

-• Showing how the foreigner in Spain pays him/her any type of important expense.
-For example, if we want to regroup a child, we must show how the father (who will regroup him), pays the university or school.
+• They must show how you pay any type of important expense for them.
+For example, if we want to regroup a child, we must show how the father (who will regroup him), pays their university or school

 The family member that is joining you in Spain can use welfare benefits, like social security, to accredit the minimum means that must be possessed to maintain them.